gumaerc-testorg/12.400-spring-2006/content/pages/syllabus.md

 Reading Assignments
 -------------------

-Reading assignments in the [readings]({{< baseurl >}}/pages/readings) section are to be completed prior to class in the indicated sessions.
+Reading assignments in the {{< resource_link 49d7ff6b-5be0-7150-d935-f77a5272a6d8 "readings" >}} section are to be completed prior to class in the indicated sessions.

 Homework
 --------

 Discussion of homework problems with your classmates and TA is permitted and encouraged, but you must turn in your own work.
 Copying constitutes academic dishonesty.
-Homework is due at the beginning of class, in the sessions mentioned in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Homework is due at the beginning of class, in the sessions mentioned in the {{< resource_link 6ee3a92a-7d23-5e6d-c56d-ae939f982174 "assignments" >}} section.
 Late homework problems not accepted.

 Grading Policy
 --------------